kirellkekw/YTFlex/readme.md

 python main.py
 ```

-* At this point, the server should be running on port 2002 if not specified otherwise.
+* At this point, the download server should be running on port 2002 if not specified otherwise.
 Rest of the instructions assume that the server is running on port 2002.

-## 5- (Optional) Run the server with Docker
+## 5- Run the server with Docker

 - Note: Tested on Podman backend, but should work with Docker as well.